Showing posts with label smoky. Show all posts

 Directions

-Beat egg.
+Beat the egg.
 In a mixing bowl, combine the milk, egg, and melted margarine.
-Add the orange juice, rind, chopped apples (skin can be left on), and vanilla.
+Add the orange juice, rind, chopped apples (with the skin left on), and vanilla.
 Sift together the flour, salt, and baking powder.
-Stir into milk mixture with a spoon until blended.
+Stir the mixture into the milk with a spoon until well blended.
 DO NOT OVERMIX.
-Preheat oil in a skillet to 350 degrees.
-Drop off the end of tablespoons into the hot oil.
+Preheat the oil in a skillet to 350 degrees.
+Drop the tablespoons into the hot oil.
 Fry to a golden brown.
 Turn so they brown evenly.
-Allow cooling Makes about 30 fritters.
+Allow cooling.
+Makes about 30 fritters.

 Applewood Farm